Robustifying Model-Based Locomotion by Zero-order Stochastic Nonlinear Model Predictive Control with Guard Saltation Matrix: EXPERIMENTS

 To verify the practical applicability of the proposed method, we conducted hardware experiments on the perceptive locomotion of Tachyon 3.
 The software system, including the NMPC implementation, is detailed in \cite{katayama2023versatile}.
 The horizon length was set to 1.5 s and the discretization time step was set to 0.02 s.
 Although no artificial noise was introduced in the perception as in the simulations mentioned above, the real hardware inherently encompassed noise in the dynamics, contacts, and perception.

-Fig. \ref{fig:t3HardwareSnapshots} displays snapshots and plots of Tachyon 3's perceptive locomotion using the proposed stochastic NMPC.
-Tachyon 3 adeptly navigated over a step and managed to ascend and descend a series of two steps via the proposed stochastic NMPC, which was implemented on the robot's on-board PC.
-The average computational time of the stochastic NMPC was 29 ms while that of the nominal NMPC (i.e., NMPC without covariance propagation) was 26 ms measured on the on-board PC (CPU: Intel(R) Core(TM) i7-8850 H CPU @ 2.606 GHz).
-Thanks to the efficient algorithm of the stochastic NMPC outlined in Section IV, our stochastic/robust NMPC showed only a slight increase (approximately 3 ms in this instance) in computational time compared to the nominal NMPC.
+Fig. \ref{fig:t3HardwareSnapshots} displays snapshots and plots of Tachyon 3's perceptive locomotion using the proposed GS-SMPC.
+Tachyon 3 adeptly navigated over a step and managed to ascend and descend a series of two steps via GS-SMPC, which was implemented on the robot's on-board PC.
+The average computational time of GS-SMPC was 29 ms while that of the nominal NMPC (i.e., NMPC without covariance propagation) was 26 ms measured on the on-board PC (CPU: Intel(R) Core(TM) i7-8850 H CPU @ 2.606 GHz).
+Thanks to the efficient algorithm of the stochastic NMPC outlined in Section IV, our GS-SMPC showed only a slight increase (approximately 3 ms in this instance) in computational time compared to the nominal NMPC.